rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 The script functions’ as summarized below:

-i) Right after the base system has been installed, it will back up some of the system configuration files in the /etc directory, into a directory called  etc.bak in roots home directory.
+1. Right after the base system has been installed, it will back up some of the system configuration files in the /etc directory, into a directory called  etc.bak in roots home directory.

 In particular it will back up all the files under /etc with the suffix   “*.conf”

 It does this when run with the initialization option ( -- initialization| -i)

-ii) The script will then be used to obtain the md5 checksums of the known good files (untainted files).
+2. The script will then be used to obtain the md5 checksums of the known good files (untainted files).

-iii) The list of MD5 sums will be stored in a file called “md5_good”.
+3. The list of MD5 sums will be stored in a file called “md5_good”.

-iv) When the script is run in a verify mode, the md5sum program will be called with the “ - -check” option to check the current MD5 sums against a given list (the md5_good file).
+4. When the script is run in a verify mode, the md5sum program will be called with the “ - -check” option to check the current MD5 sums against a given list (the md5_good file).

 The script will print the output of the verification to the standard output and will also send a copy of the

 result via e-mail to the super-user.

-v)  Whenever changes are made (legal or illegal) to the configuration files under /etc the script can be called
+5. Whenever changes are made (legal or illegal) to the configuration files under /etc the script can be called

 with the  “--rebuild| -r” option to approve the changes and rebuild the baseline pseudo database.

-vi) You can periodically manually run the script or create a cron job to automatically run the script.
+6. You can periodically manually run the script or create a cron job to automatically run the script.

 The script below can be fine tuned and scaled to do much more than it does.
 It is left to you and your imagination to make it do whatever you want it to do.

 If you are lazy (like me) and just want a quick and dirty way to get the job done the script will suffice but for everything else there is MasterCard – excuse me, I meant, for everything else there is Tripwire.

 ### Exercise 1